rpanchyk/sql-inserts-generator/README.md

 The tool for generating SQL INSERT commands from a specified text.

 Implemented in pure JavaScript, so no need to send your data to another parties.
-All data manipulations performs on your local machine (no internet connection required).
+All data manipulations performs on your local machine.

 ## Requirements

 - Web browser
-- Any tables or text editor (Google Spreadsheets, MS Excel, etc.)
+- Text or tables editor (Google Spreadsheets, MS Excel, etc.)

 ## Getting started

-### Run tool in browser

-Open `sql-inserts-generator.html` file in your favorite web browser.

 ### Prepare data

-Compose data in format and copy all required cells.
+Compose data in Text/Tables editor according to predefined format and copy all required cells.

 ```
 table1